VCurry20/pands-project/README.md

 <br/>

 ### Overview
-The purpose of this project is to research the Iris fisher Dataset.
+The purpose of this project is to research Fisher's Iris Dataset and to show how python can be used to investigate this dataset and output the results to graphs.
-This is a data set that examines three species of Iris Plant – Iris Setosa, Iris Virginica, and Iris Versicolor.
-It outlines their Petal width and length, their Sepal width and length and the Iris Species.
+This is a dataset that examines three species of Iris Plant – Iris Setosa, Iris Virginica, and Iris Versicolor.
+It outlines their Petal width and length and their Sepal width and length.
 There are 50 Samples of each of the three species, resulting in a 150 line data set.

 <br/>

 In this project I will include the following:

 > A Full data set list

 > An Overview of the Data and what it represents